The Space Between

 My office is a welcoming and calming environment.

 I want you to know that I am dedicated to providing quality counseling at The Space Between Psychotherapy.
-Based in Frederick, MD and now based out of Galveston Texas – serving the local area, Santa Fe, Freeport, Lake Jackson, League City, Texas City and beyond – I have been in the counseling field for over 10 years and am experienced in a variety of ways to help you understand your emotional or physical pain.
+Founded in Frederick, MD and now based out of Galveston Texas – serving the local area, Santa Fe, Freeport, Lake Jackson, League City, Texas City and beyond – I have been in the counseling field for over 10 years and am experienced in a variety of ways to help you understand your emotional or physical pain.
 We now know they are linked together causing depression, anxiety, and, many times, result from unidentified traumas.
 My expertise helping individuals and couples, lends itself to helping you grow, heal, and thrive.
-If you are seeking answers within yourself, as a couple, have chronic emotional or physical pain, or workplace issues, I can help you stop creating more pain and help you gain an understanding of how to move forward.
+If you are seeking answers within yourself, as a couple, or workplace issues, I can help you stop creating more pain and help you gain an understanding of how to move forward.
 Currently, I am a licensed clinical professional counselor, a Certified Associate Counselor for chemical abuse relationship issues, and a psychology associate.
 My education has revolved around counseling curriculums with Springfield College and Johns Hopkins University at the core.
 I invite you to contact me by phone, 443-398-1700, or by visiting my contact page.

 Your recovery path is in your hands.
 There is no set rule for how long therapy takes.
 Specifically, recovery paths are highly personalized.
 They are developed by you with professional support based on your needs and goals.
 Recovery is characterized as continual growth and increased functioning.
 Your recovery is about your whole person, or relationship and includes overall wellbeing, including, mind, body, spirit, and community.
 The length of time for therapy is determined by how you feel and when you are ready to stop.
 Sometimes people work on an issue and stop for a while, then returning another time.
 As people grow, different issue can come up.
 Generally, your therapist and you make this decision together, planning an exit strategy.
 For instance, you may come every week, then bi-monthly, then monthly, then ending.
 Visit SAMHSA’s Recovery Support Initiative for more information on recovery.